pytlesk4/dev-docs/docs/bigcommerce-for-wordpress/getting-started/supported-features.md

 ## General Product Roadmap

-We plan on supporting and improving the following features in the BigCommerce for Wordpress plugin:
+We plan on supporting and improving the following features in the BigCommerce for WordPress plugin:

 * Product Modifier Improvements
 * Product Variant Images